 - All Applicants: If there are gaps or deficiencies in your academic record or if you have ever had an academic review, please explain (recommended for all applicants with a GPA of 3.0 or less)

-- Three Recommendations: Provide all other admission materials and letters of recommendation the letters must be original, must be signed and be sent directly to Graduate Admissions.
+- Two Recommendations: Provide all admission materials and letters of recommendation.
+The letters must be original, must be signed and be sent directly to Graduate Admissions.
 These may be emailed from an identifiable email account of the person providing the reference.
 Reference letters sent via email need to have the signature of the person providing the reference (signed and scanned).
-These may be sent to email@example.com and cc’d to Leslie Lucas.
+These may be sent to firstname.lastname@example.org and cc’d to Leslie Lucas.
 Click to access the Letter of Recommendation Request Form.